Republika Srpska official football team: History

 The Republika Srpska official football team saw in July 2013 a disputed run over the election of the main coach between 3 candidates; Ilija Petković, Nebojša Gudelj and Željko Buvač.
 The elected was Buvač who has been keeping the post still by mid-2019.
 He succeeded Borče Sredojević who ended not leading any game.
 The first coach was Miloš Đurković, whose assistant was Mladen Katić, and next it was Velimir Sombolac, with Velimir Stojnić as his assistant.

 Current status

-With similar disputed regions having been granted opportunities to have international matches the FSRS began to receive pressure from the citizens of Republika Srpska to push for more matches for their national team.
+With similar situations in other regions having been granted opportunities to have international matches, and following FIFA's decision on 22 May 2012 to approve the Football Federation of Kosovo to play friendly matches, the FSRS President Mile Kovačević announced the next day that the Association would ask FIFA for the same.

-Following FIFA's decision on 22 May 2012 to approve the Football Federation of Kosovo to play friendly matches, the FSRS President Mile Kovačević announced the next day that the Association would ask FIFA for the same.
+However, FIFA and UEFA rejected requests in late 2013 for friendly match between the teams of Republika Srpska and Serbia, just like it happened earlier in 2008.
+Even though the Bosnian FA (N/FS BiH) has at times given permission in principle, the umbrella football organizations, FIFA and UEFA, have not given their consent, citing both the security concerns and non-recognition of entity selections, thus preventing such matches from taking place.